 The manipulator is made up of links connected together by joints and each joint consists of actuator and gears (motor and link gears) connecting the arm to the joint as shown in figure 3.6, thus, a complete dynamic model of the system must consists of the robot arm dynamics plus the actuator dynamics.
 Since these two vital dynamics are derived at the joint, then it is termed joint dynamics model.
 Also contained as part of every joint is the feedback subsystem which measures the joint outputs (e.g. position of link) and sends the measured quantity back to the joint system for improvement of the joint performance with the help of a controller designed for that particular joint and connected to the joint motor.
-Applying the independent joint control and considering the link connected at the joint as a load whose inertia sums with the inertia of the motor to form the inertia of the joint.
-The gear ratio of the motor and gear ration of link are related to the position of the motor $\theta m(t)$ and the position of the link q(t) as expressed in the gear kinematics in equation 3.50.
+Applying the independent joint control and considering the link connected at the joint as a load whose inertia sums with the inertia of the motor to form the inertia of the position of the motor $\theta$ m(t) and the position of the link q(t) as expressed in the gear kinematics in equation 3.50.